google/metrax/README.md

 To address these challenges, we introduced metrax, a standalone JAX model evaluation library that:
 *   Provides essential predefined metrics: Includes metrics commonly used to evaluate various machine learning models (classification, regression, recommendation, and language modeling), with the flexibility to add more in the future.
 *   Leverages existing library as a foundation: Builds upon the robust [CLU](https://github.com/google/CommonLoopUtils) library, ensuring compatibility and consistency in distributed and scaled training environments.
-*   Is accessible to both internal and external developers: With a GitHub-first development strategy and daily synchronization to the internal Google systems.
 *   Is developed on GitHub first and is used by several Google core products.

 Please refer to the [readthedocs page](http://metrax.readthedocs.io/) of the library for more information.